blankoworld/makefly/doc/DEV.README.md

   * SHORT\_DATE\_FORMAT same as DATE\_FORMAT
   * INDEX\_FILENAME if you want to name page as **main** instead of **index**
   * PAGE\_EXT if you want another extension.
 For an example **xhtml** instead of **html**.

+### Tip: redefine some others VARS

+Because of makefly.rc included into Makefile at process time, you can redefine some other variables into the **makefly.rc**:

+  * TMPLDIR: template directory (in which their is all themes).
+By default **template**.
+  * BINDIR: directory in which their is the LUA parser.
+By default **bin**.
+  * LANGDIR: language directory.
+By default **lang**.
+  * SRCDIR: source directory in which there is all posts ' content.
+By default **src**.
+  * DESTDIR: destination directory in which the result would be placed.
+By default **pub**.
+  * DBDIR: meta info directory in which there is all meta info for each post.
+By default **db**.
+  * TMPDIR: temporary directory in which some temp files would be created/deleted.
+By default **tmp**.
+  * DOCDIR: documentation directory.
+Useful for the documentation you're reading.
+By default **doc**.
+  * TAGDIR\_NAME: name of the *result* directory in which all tag's page should be written.
+By default **tags**.
+This is useful for a better web indexation.
+  * POSTDIR\_NAME: name of the *result* directory in which all posts should be written.
+By default **posts**.
+This is useful for a better web indexation.
+  * STATICDIR: static directory in which user give files that would be copied into the result directory (DESTDIR).
+By default **static**.
+  * SPECIALDIR: special directory in which you could find the **sidebar.md** file and the **about.md** file.
+By default **special**.
+  * ABOUT\_FILENAME: name of the about's page.
+This is used to find the about's page in the SPECIALDIR **and** to rename the final about's page.
+By default **about**.
+  * THEME: theme by default.
+Already explained in USER documentation.
+  * BACKUPDIR: backup directory in which you can backup all files from Makefly.
+By default **mbackup**.
+  * SIDEBAR\_FILENAME: name of the sidebar's page.
+Not only used to find the file, but also to write it into result directory.
+By default **sidebar**.
+  * TOOLSDIR: tools directory in which some useful tools could be found.
+It's used for *publish* command.
+Do not redefine it without knowing what you're doing!
+By default: **tools**.
+  * MAKEFLYDIR: current directory.
+DO NOT redefine it.
+  * markdown: markdown command.
+By default **markdown**.
+But could be changed by python markdown, lua markdown, etc.
+  * lua: lua command.
+By default **lua**.
+  * parser: parser used to parse all files.
+Should not be redefined!
+  * mv: command to move files.
+  * rm: command to remove files.
+  * sort: command to sort files or lists.
+  * date: command to give timestamps, dates, etc.
+  * tar: command to archivate files.
+  * PUBLISH\_SCRIPT\_NAME: name of the publish script.
+Could be renamed by another one.
+The script should be located into the **TOOLSDIR** directory.
+By default: **publish.sh**.
+  * BODY\_CLASS: Class used by the body html tag in all pages.
+Useful for theme and stylesheets.
+By default **single**.

 ## Template's files